Last Updated on

 Have fun and stay at these family-friendly hotels in Illinois.

-10. Cheer for the home team
+10. Cheer for the Home Team at Wrigley Field

 Not enough time to catch a game?
-Taking a stadium tour lets you go behind the scenes and access the normally inaccessible and in less than an hour you’ll learn secrets you’d never know about otherwise.
-Choose from a tour of the beloved Wrigley Field, U.S Cellular Field, or Soldier Field, the largest veteran’s memorial outside of D.C.
+Taking a stadium tour lets you go behind the scenes and access the normally inaccessible.
+In less than an hour you’ll learn secrets you’d never know about otherwise.
+Choose from a tour of the beloved Wrigley Field, Guaranteed Rate Field, or Soldier Field, the largest veteran’s memorial outside of D.C.

 If you want something more low key and manageable, nothing beats the family-friendly atmosphere at the minor league games of the Kane County Cougars, Schaumburg Boomers, or Peoria Chiefs.
 In Freeport, little sluggers will get a kick out of the Little Cubs Field, a mini-replica of Wrigley Field with actual ivy, dirt, and seats from the original stadium.

 What do you get when you combine jaw-dropping architecture, beautiful landscaping, and year round entertainment?
 Why, Millenium Park, of course!
 Take a requisite photo by the world famous “Cloudgate” also affectionately known as the “Bean.”
 In the summer, listen to the sounds of music from a summer concert at the Jay Pritzker Pavilion, participate in the Family Fun festival, or get splashed at the Crown Fountain.

 Main Street is not to be missed with over 90 shops, boutiques, restaurants, art galleries and more – in buildings that date back to the 19th century.
-You may want to steer the kids away from most of the antique (read: fragile) shops, and divert them to the toy stores instead: Atomic Toy Company and R Toys & Gifts.
-Kids will have a blast riding down the alpine slide at Chestnut Mountain Resort.
+You may want to steer the kids away from most of the antique (read: fragile) shops, and divert them to more kid-friendly stores instead.
+Kids will have a blast riding down the alpine slide at the nearby Chestnut Mountain Resort.

 7. Visit the Hometown of Superman

 Do you have a Superman fan?
 If you do, a visit to Metropolis, THE official hometown of Superman, is a must!
 With names such as Superman Square and the local newspaper fondly named the Metropolis Planet, it’s clear that this small town of 6,500 people has embraced the Man of Steel.
 Don’t forget your camera – there are plenty of photo ops throughout town.
 Have your little superheroes pose by Metropolis’ famous 15-foot statue of Superman.
 You can also snap a pic at the new Lois Lane statue, a Kryptonite meteorite, or Clark Kent’s photo booth.
 For more fun pictures, find cut-outs of Superman and Lois Lane scattered throughout town.

 Bring the whole family to the Zoo and book your hotel in Brookfield for your stay!

 5. Spend a Day at Navy Pier in Chicago

 Stop by the Chicago Children’s Museum where learning through play is the main agenda.
 Or catch a kid-friendly Chicago Shakespeare Theater show or an IMAX movie.
 Cruise on Lake Michigan with a scenic Shoreline cruise or a thrilling Seadog cruise.
 Enjoy seasonal offerings like Winter Wonderfest’s holiday happenings or fireworks on summer nights.

-As “The Land of Lincoln,” Illinois has more than its fair share of attractions revolving around the 16th President.
+As “The Land of Lincoln,” Illinois has more than its fair share of attractions and historical sites revolving around the 16th President.
 For all things Lincoln, the very first place on your list should be the Abraham Lincoln Presidential Library and Museum that combines state-of-the-art interactive exhibits with history.

 After a day of exploring Springfield, it’s time to rest.
 Check here for family-friendly Springfield accommodations.